 Quad – A blend of the twin fin and thruster.

 Think of a quad as a thruster with the back fin split in 2 and moved towards the rail to reduce drag and increase hold.
 The closer the rear fins are to the stringer, the more the board will surf like a thruster.
 The closer they are to the rails, the more the board will surf like a twin fin.
 Many surfers swear by quads in fast hollow surf as they are faster and the extra fin near the rail provides more grip on a steeper wave face.

 *Many shapers also offer a 5 fin option.
 Generally this is not to be surfed with all 5 fins but allows you to change between set-ups and experiment with different feelings in different conditions.
 This is a great option for most, especially if you can only have 1 board.

 So there you have it.
 Follow these tips and you should be one step closer to finding the right surfboard for you!

 The waves in the Maldives offer the ultimate blank canvas for testing and getting to know your surfboard.
-If you would like any help deciding which board/s to buy or bring with you on your surf coaching holiday, feel free to drop us a line for more advice.
+If you would like any help deciding which board/s to buy or bring with you on your surf coaching trip, feel free to drop us a line for more advice.

 https://i2.wp.com/www.renegadesurftravel.com/wp-content/uploads/2018/08/arm-close-up-hand-1753689-1.jpg?fit=4088%2C2725&ssl=127254088adminhttps://renegadesurftravel.com/wp-content/uploads/2018/10/400dpiLogoCropped-300x54.pngadmin2018-08-05 15:56:592020-11-08 17:45:277 Tips for Choosing the Right Surfboard